zulip/zulip/docs/subsystems/custom-apps.md

 ### Zulip-side support for reader apps

-Even for app authors that have access to dedicated hardware, there would be several advantages to running **Zulip Readers** under the same umbrella as the core Zulip system.
+Even for app authors that have access to dedicated hardware, there would be several advantages to running **Zulip readers** under the same umbrella as the core Zulip system.

 - Your app will automatically inherit the uptime of the Zulip server itself (in